The critical temperature of the 2D-Ising model through Deep Learning Autoencoders: Results for the ferromagnetic Ising model

-Each configuration is re-expressed in the form of a vector, and then it is read as an input by the autoencoder.
-One can think of the input as a column with entries of 1 and -1, placed in some lexicographic order and having a length equal to $L^2$.
-More precisely, for each different lattice size $L = N_x = N_y$ we feed to the network all the configurations produced for all different temperatures, and we extract the latent dimension $z_{i_{\rm conf}}$.
-In other words, each configuration is assigned a number, the latent dimension, which includes all the physically necessary information so that the decoder re-creates the actual configuration.
-It should be made clear that configurations for different lattice volumes have been fed separately into the autoencoder, i.e. the autoencoder receives information for only one lattice volume, and thus, it "knows" nothing about configurations produced for other volume sizes.

-In order to identify signals of the phase structure of the 2D-Ising model, as a first step, we investigate how the latent dimension $z_{i_{\rm conf}}$ behaves as a function of the temperature $T$ for each configuration.
+In order to identify signals of the phase structure of the 2D-Ising ferromagnetic model, as a first step, we investigate how the latent { variable} $z_{i_{\rm conf}}$ behaves as a function of the temperature $T$ for each configuration.
 We produce $40000$ configurations, namely $200$ configurations for every single temperature.
 The produced configurations are for $200$ different values of temperatures within the range $T=1-4.5$ and separated by $\delta T = 0.0175$.
-We make sure that we cover the whole range of temperatures between the two extreme cases of the Ising behaviour, the nearly "frozen" at $T \simeq 1$, and the complete disordered $T \simeq 4.5$.
-Furthermore, we assume that we have no prior knowledge on what is happening in between these two extremes.
-We note that we could choose different temperature ranges that cover all possible phase regions; for instance, we could choose instead $T=0.01 - 1000$ with $\delta T=0.01$, but of course the computational effort would be much more significant.
+We choose this range to make sure that we cover the two extreme cases, the nearly "frozen" at $T \simeq 1$ and completely disordered $T \simeq 4.5$.
+Furthermore, we assume that we have no prior knowledge of what is happening in between these two extremes.

+After training the proposed autoencoder on configurations of the 2D-Ising model, the reconstruction error was found to be relatively high ($0.6-0.7$) with both training and testing sets. { We clarify that the autoencoder is trained for all temperatures together in one dataset for each lattice size $L$.} Table \ref{MSE_errors} shows the results.
+As the configurations consist of spins with values of 1 and -1, the maximum possible error is 4 based on MSE.